ZhongkaiSun/SEGOGOGO/How to run .md

 **Front-End**

-Enter your IP address in the third line before ":1060".
+Open Config.json under Frontend fold, and enter your IP address in the third line before ":1060".

 Open the newHome.html on **Chrome**.